 Blanche had no family and in the early nineties she spoke to Pastor Neil Jaggie about creating a lasting legal legacy.
 She wanted “her kids” to be alive, to be faithful, to be servants, and to have the opportunities for growth and education easier than she experienced during her youth.
 She donated a sum of money that would provide the principle for seeing that “her church kids” could better see their dreams and opportunities that she envisioned for them come to fruition.
 Her desire was to establish a Higher Education Scholarship Fund.
 Today this fund, which bears her name, through her initiative and the ongoing support of both herself and other donors who shared her vision.
 The Blanche Harffey Higher Education Scholarship Fund was established on November 19, 1999, and since that time on a yearly basis has helped many Christian youth with their educational costs.

 Upon her death in May 2005, at the age of 94, her estate set up a trust fund that puts interest or dividends into the principal of the fund four times every year.
 The Blanche Harffey Higher Education Scholarship Fund has grown quite large and has helped many of “her kids”.
 Applications for the scholarship are available in January each year from Reformation Lutheran Church and must be returned by March 31st of each year.
 Five church members and the Pastor serve as the Scholarship Committee.
-We had ten applicants for the school year 2022-2023 and each one will be receiving nearly $6000.

 And we always say: “Thank God for Blanche Harffey”